SouvickMazumdar/Project_IDEAS_CO21/README.md

 The project contains three main Python files, each serving a specific purpose:

+- **`screener.py`**: Handles data scraping from Screener using Selenium.
+The script extracts relevant business information, formats it, and saves it in a structured format.
 - **`zauba.py`**: Handles data scraping from Zauba using Selenium.
 The script extracts relevant business information, formats it, and saves it in a structured format.
-- **`tofler.py`**: Similar to `zauba.py`, this file handles scraping data from Tofler.
+- **`tofler.py`**: Handles data scraping from Tofler using Selenium.
+The script extracts relevant business information, formats it, and saves it in a structured format.
 The data fields and structure may vary based on the website layout.
 - **`WebScrapingProject.py`**: The main Streamlit application file that serves as the front-end interface.
-It imports data from `zauba.py` and `tofler.py` and presents it in a web-based dashboard.
+It imports data from `screener.py`, `zauba.py` and `tofler.py` and presents it in a web-based dashboard.

 ---